Kennedy Center Honors: The show goes on without Trump

 But the president was missing from the traditional seat on the mezzanine next to the honorees.
 Given the hostility between Trump and Hollywood, it didn't come as a surprise.
 But there was still a tinge of disappointment detectable among some of the attendees.

-Estefan, whose family immigrated to the U.S. from Cuba, told CNN that she would have liked to have seen the president in attendance.
+Gloria Estefan, whose family immigrated to the U.S. from Cuba, told CNN that she would have liked to have seen the president in attendance.

 "I think the image of the celebration of our music on that stage speaks volumes because I don't think there's anything I could say to change his mind about anything," she said.
 "But I think it's important to have the example of what immigrants offer to this country."